 BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-The third-generation Isuzu Ute D-MAX retains a three-litre, turbocharged and intercooled diesel for 2021 and scored upgrades for 2022 and 2023 and also added a 1.9-litre diesel option for 2023.
+The third-generation Isuzu Ute D-MAX retained a three-litre, turbocharged and intercooled diesel for 2021 and scored upgrades for 2022 and 2023 and also added a 1.9-litre diesel option for 2023.

-Isuzu Ute Australia has unveiled the third-generation Isuzu D-MAX, with premium features, new levels of comfort and convenience and class-leading safety and connectivity technology.
-The proved three-litre diesel has been upgraded.
+Isuzu Ute Australia unveiled the third-generation Isuzu D-MAX in late-2020, with premium features, new levels of comfort and convenience and class-leading safety and connectivity technology.
+The proved three-litre diesel was upgraded.

 Because Australia’s tax rules encourage the use of utes – particularly crew-cabs – they’re used as car replacements by many families.
-In view of that, the D-MAX includes safety and driver assistance technology, in the form of of Isuzu’s Intelligent Driver Assistance System (IDAS), as standard on all models.
+In view of that, the D-MAX included safety and driver assistance technology, in the form of of Isuzu’s Intelligent Driver Assistance System (IDAS), as standard on all models.

 Vital for IDAS is an Hitachi 3D binocular camera that can detect and measure distance, size, velocity and depth of vehicles, pedestrians, cyclists and other potential obstacles around the D-MAX.
 With a three-fold wider field-of-view than conventional monocular systems, this 3D camera system is said to enable IDAS to detect more subjects with a lower risk of miss-detection.